President of Portugal

-The president of Portugal, officially the president of the Portuguese Republic (Presidente da República Portuguesa, /pt/), is the head of state and highest office of Portugal.
+The president of Portugal, officially the president of the Portuguese Republic, (Note: Presidente da República Portuguesa, /pt/) is the head of state and highest office of Portugal.

 The powers, functions and duties of prior presidential offices, and their relation with the prime minister and cabinets have over time differed with the various Portuguese constitutions.
 Currently, in the Third Republic, a semi-presidential system, the president holds no direct executive power, unlike his counterparts in the United States and France.
 However, even though he is in general a ceremonial figure, he holds some powers less-commonly found in parliamentary systems: one of his most significant responsibilities is the promulgation of all laws enacted by the Assembly of the Republic (parliament) or the Government (an act without which such laws have no legal validity), with an alternative option to veto them (although this veto can be overcome in the case of laws approved by Parliament) or send them to the Constitutional Court for appreciation of whether they violate the Constitution.
-This and other abilities imply that the president of Portugal does not fit clearly into either of the three traditional powers – legislative, executive and judicial –, acting instead as a sort of "moderating power" among the traditional three.
+This and other abilities imply that the president of Portugal does not fit clearly into either of the three traditional powers – legislative, executive and judicial – acting instead as a sort of "moderating power" among the traditional three.

-The current president of Portugal is Marcelo Rebelo de Sousa, who took office on 9 March 2016.
+The current president of Portugal is António José Seguro, who took office on 9 March 2026.

 Role

 The Portuguese Third Republic is a semi-presidential system.
-Despite being a rather ceremonial figure, unlike most European presidents, who are at large ceremonial figures, the Portuguese President is vested with more extensive powers.
+Despite being a rather ceremonial figure, unlike most European presidents, who are largely ceremonial figures, the Portuguese president is vested with more extensive powers.
 Although the prime minister and parliament oversee and direct much of Portugal's actual governmental affairs, the president wields significant influence and authority, especially in the fields of national security and foreign policy, however, always on the advice of the Government and the approval of Parliament.
-The president is the supreme commander of the Armed Forces, holds the nation's most senior office, and outranks all other politicians.
+The president is the supreme commander of the armed forces, holds the nation's most senior office, and outranks all other politicians.

 Prior to the Carnation Revolution, the powers of the presidency varied widely; some presidents were virtual dictators (such as Pais, and Carmona in his early years), while others were little more than figureheads (such as Carmona in his later years, Craveiro Lopes, and Américo Tomás).
-During the Estado Novo, the president was nominally vested with near-dictatorial powers, but in practice supreme power was held by the President of the Council of Ministers (António de Oliveira Salazar and Marcelo Caetano).
+During the Estado Novo, the president was nominally vested with near-dictatorial powers, but in practice supreme power was held by the president of the Council of Ministers (António de Oliveira Salazar and Marcelo Caetano).